box/developer.box.com/guides/authentication/jwt/without-sdk.md

 ---
 # JWT without SDKs

-This guide takes you through authenticating with JWT without using the Box SDKs.
+This guide takes you through JWT authentication without using a Box SDK.
 JWT does not require end-user interaction and is designed to authenticate directly with the Box API.

-To verify an application's permissions, you can either use a:
+To verify an application's identity, you can either use a:

 1. public/private keypair
-1. client id and client secret
+1. client ID and client secret

+Using your client ID and client secret is the easiest and fastest verification method for prototyping or scripting against your Enterprise.
+Using a keypair is a more complex process, but does provides the same functionality.

-Regardless of the method you choose from above, at the end of this flow, you will have an Access Token that can be used to make API calls on behalf of the application.
+Regardless of the verification method you select from above, at the end of this process you will have an Access Token that can be used to make API calls on behalf of the application.

-To learn how to use this token head over to the guide on [Making API calls](g://api-calls).
+To learn how to use this token visit our guide on [Making API calls](g://api-calls).

 <Message notice>